mertgerdan/picoCTF2018/roulette350/roulette.md

 They only seed the random function once, and that seed is the money you start with.
 Therefore, I ran a seperate online c compiler.
 I mirrored the actual program with my online one basically.

-I first entered the seed and played on the online one, got a bogus result, and then it showed me the correct one.
+I first entered the seed and played on the online one, got a bogus result, and then it showed me the correct roulette spin after losing.

 After that, I bet all my money on the correct number to double it.
 However, after doing this once, the random pattern started to fade.
 Turns out the problem was on: